Adjustment and Approximation of Individual Likelihood Functions

 are handled by adding pseudo-observations of items with extreme item

-difficulties (see argument extreme.item
+difficulties (see argument extreme.item.
+The individual standard

 deviations of the likelihood, used in the normal approximation, can be

-modified by individual adjustment factors which are specified in adjfac
+modified by individual adjustment factors which are specified in adjfac.

 In addition, a reliability of the adjusted likelihood can be specified

-in target.EAP.rel
+in target.EAP.rel.

 Arguments